raws-robert/Final-Eclipse/README.md

 Remixable: Yes, Ofcourse!
 The code is opensource, i dont actually own the code, its a rebranding of Frosted Glass.

 # Preview
+this is outdated, the home button should look like an eclipse instead.
 ![image](https://github.com/raws-robert/Final-Eclipse/assets/172075414/bb5c39e1-91f5-409b-b0ed-ee2bcba63c96)